model-united-nations-of-luebeck/CMS-backend/README.md

 - `SECURITY_KEY` to a secure key that only you know
 - `USE_X_FORWARDED_HOST=True` and `FORCE_SCRIPT_NAME='/cms'` if you don't want to serve under root domain URL, but under something like `mydomain.org/cms`

-Serve static files by running `python manage.py collectstatic` which generates a `static/` folder that needs to be served under `mydomain.org/cms/static` and includes the CSS, JS and image files.
+Serve static files by running `python manage.py collectstatic` which generates a `static/` folder that includes the CSS, JS and image files.
+It needs to be copied and served independently under `mydomain.org/static`.
 If the styling is missing, it might be a hint that the static files aren't loaded correctly.

 Perform migration of the database by running `python manage.py migrate`.

+If you would like to use Django Admin for managing the database entries, you have to create a super user by running `python manage.py createsuperuser`.

 To setup the authentication correctly, adjust the authentication related environment variables.
 In particular you need to register an application in your Azure instance, as described in [this guide](https://medium.com/@kuntumallashivani/a-guide-to-msal-3-0-authentication-in-vue-3-8c364cc26f53).
 Read more on authentication in the [wiki](https://github.com/model-united-nations-of-luebeck/CMS-backend/wiki/Conference-Management-System-backend-wiki).